bbauska/ibm-intermediate-web-dev/README.md

 Finally, let's learn about behavior-driven development (BBD).
 BDD is not related to development.
 It's a collection of best practices.
 BDD enables you to write great test cases when those practices are applied to automation testing.
-It\'s written in an English-like language that everyone can understand.
+It&apos;s written in an English-like language that everyone can understand.
 It helps turn scenarios and expected behavior features into code.
 BDD allows code to be aligned with the intent and scope of automated tests.